 We maintain close relationships with Lee Enfield Rifle Association UK (LERA) and Lee Enfield Rifle Association Suid Afrika (LERASA) and a growing number of Ranges and Shooting clubs.
 This global group provides us with access to many like minded people who have a similar passion.

 LERAA strongly promotes regular shooting competition.
 Target shooting is one of the oldest organised sports in Australia.
 Records date back to the British Marines at Sydney Cove in 1788.
 The Victorian Rifle Association (VRA) was formed in 1860.
 One of the most important adjuncts to the militia system from 1903 to the re-organisation of 1912 was the role played by the Rifle Club movement in Australia.
 At the time, these clubs were seen as the reservoir of manpower for a potential guerrilla force should any invasion occur.
 For Australia, the invasion fear was uppermost in the minds of the population.
 So important were the rifle clubs for the defence of Australia that the Commonwealth provided the training staff, rifles and ammunition so the clubs could function.
 Members were drilled, wore uniforms and practised all the basic skills of soldiering as well as target shooting.

-We love to talk about them, but we really enjoy using them and we welcome you to join us at one of our calendar events in 2019/2020.
-We gather for a full weekend approximately six times a year at John Kell OAM Memorial Rifle Range or Rankins Springs Target Shooting Complex.
+We love to talk about them, but we really enjoy using them and we welcome you to join us at one of our 2021 events.
+We gather for a full weekend six-seven times a year at Rankins Springs Target Shooting Complex.
 Our members and families camp, socialise, share and shoot; creating a unique experience in some beautiful Australian landscapes.